pratyush1712/Personal-Website-Content/affiliations.md

 - **Detailed Description:**

-  • Working on redesigning and implementing a new dynamic match-making website using NextJS.
-  • Implementing a new version of the Hungarian algorithm using Google OR to improve the efficiency of the algorithm used to generate matches for the users.
+  • Implemented a Next.js web application using TypeScript, and MongoDB with advanced SEO techniques resulting in a consistent 100% Vercel Real-Time User Experience score and the ability to handle over 10,000 users at a time.
+  • Developed complex optimization algorithm to improve the Perfect Match matchmaking platform's match generation.
+  • Collaborated with a cross-functional development team to reduce deployment times, enhance code readability, and maintain server stability with fast response times under pressure.

 - _**Technologies used:**_ `Next.js` `Google OR Tools` `MongoDB` `GCP`